awsdocs/vm-import-export-user-guide/doc_source/vmexport_image.md

 ## Prerequisites<a name="vmexport-prerequisites"></a>

 To export a VM from Amazon EC2, first meet the following prerequisites\.
-+ Install the AWS CLI on the instance\.
++ Install the AWS CLI\.
 For more information, see the [AWS Command Line Interface User Guide](https://docs.aws.amazon.com/cli/latest/userguide/)\.
 + Create an Amazon S3 bucket for storing the exported images or choose an existing bucket\.
 The bucket must be in the Region where you want to export your VMs\.
 For more information about S3 buckets, see the [Amazon Simple Storage Service Console User Guide](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/)\.
 + Create an IAM role named `vmimport`\.
 For more information, see [Required Service Role](vmie_prereqs.md#vmimport-role)\.

 ## Considerations for Image Export<a name="vmexport-limits"></a>

 Exporting images and volumes is subject to the following limitations:
-+ You cannot export a VM if it contains third\-party software provided by AWS\.
-For example, VM Export cannot export Windows or SQL Server images, or any instance created from an image in the AWS Marketplace\.
-+ You must export your instances and volumes to one of the following image formats that your virtualization environment supports:
++ You must export to one of the following image formats that your virtualization environment supports:
   + Virtual Hard Disk \(VHD\), which is compatible with Citrix Xen and Microsoft Hyper\-V virtualization products\.
   + Stream\-optimized ESX Virtual Machine Disk \(VMDK\), which is compatible with VMware ESX and VMware vSphere versions 4, 5, and 6\.
   + Raw format\.

   To convert exported VMDK files to OVF, use the [VMware OVF Tool](https://www.vmware.com/support/developer/ovf/)\.
++ You can't export an image if it contains third\-party software provided by AWS\.
+For example, VM Export cannot export Windows or SQL Server images, or any image created from an image in the AWS Marketplace\.
++ You can't export an image with encrypted EBS snapshots in the block device mapping\.
++ You can't export an image with instance store volumes in the block device mapping\.
-+ You can't export Amazon EBS data volumes\.
++ You can only export EBS data volumes that are specified in the block device mapping, not EBS volumes attached after instance launch\.
 + You can't export an image from Amazon EC2 if you've shared it from another AWS account\.
-+ You cannot have multiple export image tasks in progress for the same AMI at the same time\.
++ You can't have multiple export image tasks in progress for the same AMI at the same time\.
 + You can't have more than 20 conversion tasks per Region in progress at the same time\.
 + VMs with volumes larger than 1 TiB are not supported\.
 + You can export a volume to either an unencrypted Amazon S3 bucket or to a bucket encrypted using AWS\-256 encryption\.
 You cannot export to an S3 bucket encrypted using AWS\-KMS encryption\.